digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/widgets/form.md

 ### On submit

 **On submit** event is triggered when the button on the form component is clicked.
-Just like any other event on ToolJet, you can set multiple handlers for on submit event.
+Just like any other event on JumpStart, you can set multiple handlers for on submit event.

 ### On invalid